MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMClientSettingSoftwareUpdate.md

 ```

 ### -Enable

-Use this parameter to enable or disable the following client setting in the **Software Updates** group: **Enable software updates on clients**.
+Set this parameter to `$true` to enable software updates on clients.

 ```yaml
 Type: Boolean